 To achieve this average value per person with streaming only, it is required that only 70 million additional persons subscribe to a premium account at Spotify, Apple or another streaming service and use it in the same way, as the current 100 million users do.
 Still, this is a calculation with streaming income only, no physical sales, no other digital income!

 Even when I doubt predictions about the development of the music industries, let’s take a look on the recent prediction of MIDia Research, how the streaming subscriber numbers may evolve over the next few years:

 Based on these numbers, the mentioned 170 million subscribers are reached in 2018.
-Let’s assume that the global market reaches 221,5 million subscribers in 2020 and the average value of a subscriber will be reduced to 20 US-$: this would generate an income of 44,3 billion US-$…. significantly more than the peak in 1999, with streaming only!
+Let’s assume that the global market reaches 221,5 million subscribers in 2020 and the average value of a subscriber will be reduced to 20 US-$: this would generate an income of 4,4 billion US-$.

 Reasons why the average value could be lower: